Alexander-Lancellott/MHGU-MHXX-HP-Overlay-For-Switch-Emulator/README.md

 > [!NOTE]
 > In the `language` option of the `config.ini` file, make sure to enter only the filename **without** the `.yaml` extension.

+> [!TIP]
+> The user [1231joe1231](https://github.com/1231joe1231) contributed both to the `zh_CN.yaml` translation and to the implementation of the internationalization feature.
+> If you encounter any issues with that translation, feel free to contact them for help.

 Remember to close and reopen the overlay after making changes in the `config.ini` file for these adjustments to take effect.

 <table>